wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 ### 2.5 Edit the simpleweb application

-Now you will edit the **simpleweb** application which only consists of a servlet.
+Now you edit the **simpleweb** application that only consists of a servlet.
 Thanks to Liberty code assistant, you don't have to write the code on your own.

 1. Switch to Visual Studio Code.